Illumina/manta/src/markdown/mantaUserGuide.md

-For each structural variant and indel, Manta attempts to assemble the breakends to basepair resolution and report the left-shifted breakend coordinate (per the [VCF 4.1][1] SV reporting guidelines), together with the any breakend homology sequence and/or inserted sequence between the breakends.
-It is often the case that the assembly will fail to provide a confident explanation of the data -- in such cases the variant will be reported as `IMPRECISE`, and scored according the paired-end read evidence alone.
+For each structural variant and indel, Manta attempts to assemble the breakends to basepair resolution and report the left-shifted breakend coordinate (per the [VCF 4.1][1] SV reporting guidelines), together with any breakend homology sequence and/or inserted sequence between the breakends.
+It is often the case that the assembly will fail to provide a confident explanation of the data -- in such cases the variant will be reported as `IMPRECISE`, and scored according to the paired-end read evidence only.

 The sequencing reads provided as input to Manta are expected to be from a paired-end sequencing assay which results in an "innie"